OchaBanana/ncsc_labs/day_1/foundation_cvm/foundation_cvm.rst

             cluster -s <cvm_ip> --cluster_function_list=one_node_cluster create

     10. When completed.
 Open a web browser to C IP: `http://<Cluster_IP>` .
 Use admin with the Prism UI password “Nutanix/4u” provided in the lab.
 (You may change the password to one you’d like to use)

-    .. role:: red

-    An example of using :red:`interpreted text`